salilab/imp/modules/algebra/README.md

  Geometry in IMP can be stored in a variety of ways.
 For %example, a point in 3D can be stored using an IMP::algebra::VectorD<3> or using an IMP::core::XYZ particle.
-It is often useful to be able to write algorithms that work on sets of points without worring how they are stored, the Generic Geometry layer provides that.
-It works using a set of functions get_vector_3d() and set_vector_3d() which manipulate the geometetry in terms of the IMP::algebra representation of the geometry in question.
+It is often useful to be able to write algorithms that work on sets of points without worrying how they are stored, the Generic Geometry layer provides that.
+It works using a set of functions get_vector_3d() and set_vector_3d() which manipulate the geometry in terms of the IMP::algebra representation of the geometry in question.
 That is, get_vector_3d() returns a IMP::algebra::VectorD<3> for both an IMP::algebra::Vector3D and a IMP::core::XYZ.
 Algorithms take their arguments as C++